Alonso21Quijano/Dummy-Forecast/README.md

 2. [Enable USB debugging](https://developer.android.com/studio/command-line/adb#Enabling) on Your device

+2. Turn of any unlock screen options (including swipe)

 3. Sign up on https://www.weatherbit.io/ and get personal API key

 4. Put "API_KEY: *Your_key*" in the `config` file